-Second story in the Time of Nativia Series.
+The second story in the Time of Nativia Series.
 Please feel free to contact me if you wish to write in this world.
 I am super open to it, cause I love it.
 Thinking of doing a short story anthology of different authors that want to give it a try.

 You should be leaving the Dine nation soon.
-I hope that Mother Meriwa was able to make many good contacts there before you move on to the Mississippi bands.
+I hope that Mother Meriwa was able to make many good contacts there before you move on to the Muskogean bands.
 I can only hope your trip so far has had as much easy traveling as our delegation.

 Mother Tapeesa booked us on the trains north and across the straight into Siberia.
-They just laid the magnetic tracks as far south as Yakutsk and so we were able to reach it in the first day.
+They just laid the magnetic tracks as far south as Yakutsk and so we were able to reach it in that first day.
 I am jealous that you will be able to make your trip East from the Dine through airship.
 The Matriarchy’s trains might be the fastest way to travel with the new magnetic tracks, but speed often forgoes the beauty of travel as you taught it to me.

 As I watched the land and water speed past us in a blur I could not help but dream of the days you would take us to visit the Salish Confederacy.
 The long trips by boat may not have been as fast, but there is something to be said for a journey at the speed of a strong current.
 And now you will be traveling on currents of air.
-I am jealous Father, and hope that when I a finish my apprenticeship under Mother Tapeesa I will be able to visit the South and experience the same modern wonders.
+I am jealous Father and hope that when I finish my apprenticeship under Mother Tapeesa I will be able to visit the Ndee in the South and experience the same modern wonders.
 Perhaps you should learn their ways, and bring airships North.

 But once I explained to them that the Matriarch holds no children against their will, and this generation would give us time to see if the commingling would be healthy for both nations I think they got it.

 I must say though it was a shock to see men standing with the voters.
 It felt unnatural, but the Matriarch has accepted the change requested by the Salish, and so shall we all.
 I cannot, but hope that this means that you great Father will one day be able to be recognized for all you do for us because of this change.
 I hope you do not mind me speaking so plainly when you never would.
-You have helped our nation hold to peace and stability with so many of our neighbors, and you deserve to stand before the councils in pride for that.
+You have helped hold to peace and stability with so many of our neighbors, and you deserve to stand before the councils in pride for that.
 But those are future days that have not yet come.

 We will spend a few days here in Yakutsk before moving South by boat on the Lena River until Baikai Lake.
-From there we plan to take horse to the Mongol Capital of Ulaanbaatar.
+From there we plan to take horses to the Mongol Capital of Ulaanbaatar.
 I fear that as we move South the embrace of snow shall lighten and we will be faced with the heat of Mongolia in summer.
 I know that it will be nowhere near as warm as your trip, but I cannot help but dread the coming heat.
 Truly as the Matriarch teaches humans were made for the cold, and it is our natural element.
 A delegate must truly sacrifice.
 I will make you proud, even if I must sweat to do it.

 Heat is not a thing I must worry about here in Yakutsk, as it is the one place that feels colder than Nome.
 Cold enough I felt the bite of it when the Sakha hosts took us upon a tour of the diamond and gold mines in the surrounding area.
-The operations were interesting though I wish it were for something more valuable such as jade or 5 star garnets.
+The operations were interesting though I wish it were for something more valuable such as jade or Salish garnets.
 But I suppose the diamonds are pretty, and their use for technology is undebatable.

 I hope you know that.
-But here in my letter I can speak freely of my feelings, knowing that only you will read my words.
+But here in my letter, I can speak freely of my feelings, knowing that only you will read my words.
 Knowing that you will correct me gently as you always did, even if my Mothers would surely screech at me.
 I will make you proud as I take part in this delegation.
 Mother Tapeesa will write to you soon, and I assure you that she will have only glowing reviews of how I have acted.

 I write a separate letter to Mother Meriwa, but if it does not make the same journey please give her my love and tell her the pride I bring to the family.